Everybody's still obsessed with the motive of the co-pilot on that German Wings plane crash.

 Some people want to talk about things I've already talked about.

-And we've got more Ted Cruz news today, so uh, and about Obamacare.
+And we've got more Ted Cruz news today, and about Obamacare.

 But I want to get to the phones so that people calling, they're talking about things I mentioned an hour ago, and I want to get to them before it becomes two hours ago.